jrgns/jrgns.github.com/_posts/2013-10-10-is-php-the-slums-of-the-programming-world.md

 ---
 layout: post
-title: "PHP: The slums of the<br>Programming World?"
+title: "PHP: The slums of the Programming World?"
 categories:
 - blog
 ---